syrokomskyi/x-scale-dungeon-crawl-sprite/sprites/work/redraw-v1/README.md

 - **Cinematic shadows** and **strong light direction** (like from a torch, spell, or moon).
 - **Atmospheric depth**, with subtle fog, floating dust, and background blur.
 - **Dynamic tension** and **epic scale feeling**, as if from a movie still.

+Like a still frame from a dark fantasy film, captured with cinematic lighting and lens blur.

+Imbued with arcane glow, symbols faintly carved into armor, magical energy flickering in the mist.

+Depict the creature as a mythic abomination, awe-inspiring and terrifying, blending beauty and horror.

 The atmosphere should feel **moody, ancient, and mythic**, combining realism with fantasy.
 Do not try to make the creature biologically plausible — interpret it artistically, as a **dark mythic entity**.